pedroreys/pedroreys.com/content/post/2012-02-17-extending-asp-net-web-api-content-negotiation.md

+---
+title: 'Extending ASP.NET Web API  Content Negotiation'
+author: Pedro
+type: post
+date: 2012-02-17T14:00:00+00:00
+url: "2012/02/17/extending-asp-net-web-api-content-negotiation"
+dsq_thread_id:
+  - 579759610
+categories:
+  - .Net
+tags:
+  - ASP.NET Web API
+  - conneg
+  - rest

+---
-The ASP.NET team released the beta version of the [ASP.NET Web API](http://www.asp.net/web-api), previously known as WCF Web API, as part of the [beta release of ASP.NET MVC 4](http://www.asp.net/vnext/overview/downloads).
-Having experience implementing web APIs with [Restfulie](http://restfulie.caelum.com.br/), I was curious and decided to check how the ASP.NET Web API works to compare it with Restfulie.
+The ASP.NET team released the beta version of the [ASP.NET Web API][1], previously known as WCF Web API, as part of the [beta release of ASP.NET MVC 4][2].
+Having experience implementing web APIs with [Restfulie][3], I was curious and decided to check how the ASP.NET Web API works to compare it with Restfulie.

 The first thing I noticed was a difference in the Content Negotiation implementation.
 I don’t intend to do a full comparison here, but to describe how to use one of the extension points in the Web API to add the behavior that I wanted.